Letter to Students Interested in Symphony

 Highlights of our 2013-14 season included performances of Gustav Holst's "The Planets" and Leonard Bernstein's "Symphonic Dances from West Side Story," as well as a collaboration with the Cal Poly Choirs in a program that explored the idea of human destiny.
 And really, what concert about "destiny" would be complete without Tchaikovsky's "Romeo and Juliet," music from Star Wars, and Brahms' "Song of Destiny?"

 The Symphony frequently embarks on tours within the state of California and we tour out-of-state approximately every four years.

 Most recently, in April 2012, the Cal Poly Symphony traveled to Washington, D.C., performing as the Showcase Concert of the Washington, D.C., International Music Festival.
 The concert, which took place in the renowned Kennedy Center for the Performing Arts, was the culmination of this four-day festival, and the tour as a whole was a fantastic cultural and social experience for the entire Symphony.

-Audition sign-up sheets will be posted during WOW week in September, outside room 128 in the H. P. Davidson Music Building.
+Audition sign-up sheets will be posted during WOW week in September, outside room 128 in the Davidson Music Center.
 The orchestra (MU174/MU374) meets every quarter on Tuesday and Thursday from 4:40 p.m. to 6:30 p.m.
-If this does not fit your schedule in the fall, you can always contact me to join in winter or spring.
+While most students join in the fall and remain in the orchestra each quarter, if our rehearsals do not fit your schedule in the fall, you can always contact me to join in winter or spring.